 How PIM can help marketing teams in 2021

 Product information is still the number one feature that consumers search for on a product page.
+Businesses can use PIM platforms to drive online sales with quality, centralized product information.
 Since in 2021 we will probably see even more consumers shop online, accurate, relevant and up-to-date product content will make or break a sale.

 Marketing teams need PIM to optimize: